marcus-jordan/Abstraction-Example-Using-Stacks/README.md

 # stacks

-Stack data structure implementation using pointers
+Stack data structure implementation using a Doubly Linked List.